payalmurkute13/EC2-Interview-Question-Answer/README.md

+1) In aws how many total regions are available?
+   -
+   ANSWER: 29 REGIONS ARE AVAILABALE IN AWS

-what are the benefits of EC2 ?
+2) what are the benefits of EC2 ?
+   -
  ANSWER:

  1. Scalability: EC2 allows you to easily scale your computing capacity up or down based on demand.
 This means you can handle fluctuations in traffic or workload without any hassle.